mrkkrp/cue-sheet/README.md

 > authoring applications and media players.

 [Read more on Wikipedia](https://en.wikipedia.org/wiki/Cue_sheet_(computing)).
-The description of the format can be found [here](https://wayback.archive.org/web/20070614044112/http://www.goldenhawk.com/download/cdrwin.pdf), scroll to Appendix A (it's closest we get to a “specification”).
+The description of the format can be found [here](https://wayback.archive.org/web/20070614044112/http://www.goldenhawk.com/download/cdrwin.pdf), scroll to the appendix A (it's closest we get to a “specification”).

 ## Quick start

 [Read the Haddocks](https://hackage.haskell.org/package/cue-sheet).
-In short, you parse a `CueSheet` with `parseCueSheet` function and render a `CueSheet` with `renderCueSheet` function, pretty straightforward, eh?
-Of course you still can construct a `CueSheet` manually.
+In short, you parse a `CueSheet` with `parseCueSheet` function and render a `CueSheet` with `renderCueSheet` function—pretty straightforward, eh?
+Of course, you still can construct a `CueSheet` manually.
 The data types are defined in such a way that incorrect CUE sheets are impossible to represent.

 ## Contribution